Eric Carr: Stage makeup and persona

-Carr was introduced to the public on an episode of the syndicated television youth show Kids Are People Too! filmed in late July 1980 and aired in September 1980.
-His first public performance was with the band in New York City's Palladium on July 25, 1980.
-His parents, warned to not tell anyone their son was in Kiss (to maintain the mystique that no one knew what the new member looked like without make up), attended the concert, and were recognized by a friend who worked with Carr at a repair shop – and had no idea the new Kiss member behind the kit was his former coworker. "'What are you doing here?'", Carr's father, Albert Caravello, related in the Tale of the Fox DVD, "'You like Kiss?'
-I said, "Yeah!'"
-Carr also, immediately after joining Kiss, still did a few stove repair jobs.
-For Christmas in 1980, the Kiss organization bought Carr a Porsche—so their new drummer would ride around in appropriate rock star-style.
+Carr's first public performance was with the band in New York City's Palladium on July 25, 1980.
+His parents, warned to not tell anyone their son was in Kiss (to maintain the mystique that no one knew what the new member looked like without make-up), attended the concert, and were recognized by a friend who worked with Carr at a repair shop – and had no idea the new Kiss member behind the kit was his former coworker. " 'What are you doing here?' ", Carr's father, Albert Caravello, related in the Tale of the Fox DVD, " 'You like Kiss?'
+I said, "Yeah!' " The next day, Bill Aucoin, KISS manager, told Carr that his makeup was indistinguishable from the audience and asked the drummer to refine his Fox makeup.
+On July 30, Carr was introduced to the public on an episode of the syndicated television youth show Kids Are People Too!, which aired in September 1980.
+This was the first time he wore the makeup that most fans identity him with.
+For Christmas in 1980, the Kiss organization bought Carr a Porsche—so their new drummer would ride around in appropriate rock-star style.
 The car broke down often, and caused Carr quite a bit of grief.

 His persona remained consistent for three years until the band's well-publicized removal of their stage makeup in September 1983, live on MTV.
 The drastic move came after declining album sales and a poorly attended US tour.
-Carr thought the band was coming to an end, but Kiss slowly turned their career descent into a rebound, and the band thrived.
+Carr thought the band was coming to an end, but Kiss slowly turned their career descent into a rebound, and the band thrived once again.
 Carr earned a reputation amongst fans for being very friendly and approachable.
 He answered more mail than other band members, and often added messages to his autographs.
-Despite being a replacement of an original member, his popularity soared among fans based on his personality and percussion skills.
+Despite replacing an original member, he gained popularity among fans based on his personality and percussion skills.

 Tenure in Kiss

+On August 29, 1980, KISS began a European tour to support the Unmasked album.
+This was Carr's introduction to playing to large audiences, such as the 30,000 fans in Milan, Italy on September 2.
+The European tour ended in mid-October, after which KISS flew to Australia for a four-week run on the Southern Continent and New Zealand, beginning on November 8 and concluding on December 2.
+Of the 11 shows, 10 were sold out and the highest attendance occurred in Melbourne (45,000).
+Carr's first tour with KISS saw the band play 41 shows in 13 countries.